isabellaniese/Isabella-niese-tbII-exam/README.md

 **"My Next Plant"**: Take a quiz to find out which plant suits you best.
 Discover your perfect plant match based on your preferences!

 **"My Groceries"**: Get inspired by a magical shopping list of plant essentials.
-Create your own list to prepare for your next plant-shopping adventure!
+Create your own list to be perfectly prepared for your next plant-shopping adventure!

 ## Instructions for the User